Physalis

 The typical Physalis fruit is similar to a firm tomato in texture, and like a sweet, tangy grape in flavor.
 Some species, such as the Cape gooseberry and tomatillo, have been bred into many cultivars with varying flavors, from tart to sweet to savory.
 Nations including Colombia, India, and Mexico have a significant economic trade in Physalis fruit.
-The fruit of many species are generically referred to as physalis, groundcherries, husk tomatoes, husk cherries, poha berries, and golden berries.
+The fruits of many species are generically referred to as physalis, groundcherries, husk tomatoes, husk cherries, poha berries, and golden berries.

 Description

 Physalis species are herbaceous plants growing to 0.4 to 3.0 m tall, similar to the common tomato, a plant of the same family, but usually with a stiffer, more upright stem.
 They can be either annual or perennial.
-Most require full sun and fairly warm to hot temperatures.
+Most require full sun and fairly warm to hot conditions.
 Some species are sensitive to frost, but others tolerate cold when dormant in winter.

 Fossil record

 A 52-million-year-old fossil fruit of Physalis has been found in Patagonia, named as Physalis infinemundi.